QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 You can know all about it by tapping here!

-The online QR Code generator you utilize typically provides a dedicated dashboard for viewing your code’s tracking statistics.
-When you choose a QR Code generator like Scanova which has so many data security compliances, you are showcasing to your users that you are secure and you can be trusted with user data.
+When you choose a QR Code generator like Scanova, which has so many data security compliances, you are showcasing to your users that you are secure and you can be trusted with user data.

 This dashboard offers insights into the total number of scans, the number of unique scans (indicating distinct devices), and potentially even granular breakdowns by location and time of the scan.

-The selection between static and dynamic codes depends on your specific requirements.
-If your primary focus is cost-effective, simple information dissemination, and offline functionality, static codes would work just fine.
 However, for scenarios where data analysis, campaign optimization, and content flexibility are crucial, dynamic QR Codes offer a clear advantage.

 It’s important to note that not all online QR Code generators offer tracking features.
 When selecting a generator, ensure it supports dynamic QR Code creation if you require scan-tracking capabilities.

 This will allow you to leverage the valuable data these codes can provide.

-Scanova’s QR Code Generator lets you create unlimited dynamic QR Codes, which greatly aids in your marketing and promotional efforts.
+Scanova QR Code Generator lets you create unlimited dynamic QR Codes, which greatly aid in your marketing and promotional efforts.

 Also, consider how well each plan supports customers and what extra features they offer.
 This will help you pick the best option for your needs and budget!